These days, home equity is booming.

 8. Maintenance – keep your home in tip-top shape and you will be rewarded when it comes time to sell.
 If you can unload it for more as a result, you’ve essentially created more equity in your home.

-9. Curb appeal – same goes for staging.
+9. Curb appeal – same goes for home staging.
 Make your home look good when you list it and there’s a better chance it’ll sell, and sell for more.

-While this may seem like you’re putting money in an illiquid investment, more equity means a lower loan-to-value ratio, which equates to a lower interest rate and easier-to-obtain financing.
+While this may seem like you’re putting money in an illiquid investment, more equity means a lower loan-to-value ratio, which may equate to a lower interest rate, no mortgage insurance, and easier-to-obtain financing.